 You know what’s tragic?
-A person eating a plate of nachos by herself or himself is tragic.
+A person grubbing on a plate of nachos without friends to jump in and share.
 That’s why International Day of the Nacho is the perfect opportunity to socialize, and hey, who doesn’t love a message inviting them somewhere to consume a deliciously carb-y, fatty, greasy, hot, delicious snack?
 Nobody.
 That’s who.

 In honor of the creativity of Ignacio Anaya, why not create some nacho art of your own with tortilla chips and a blank canvas.
 Doing a quick search for “nacho art” on the Internet should give you ample inspiration.
 For example, there’s a guy who has changed the album covers of classic records to feature nachos.
-Bob Dylan’s “Highway 61 Nachos."
-Guns’N’Roses “Appetite for Nachos."
+There’s Bob Dylan’s “Highway 61 Nachos" and Guns’N’Roses’ “Appetite for Nachos."
 You get the idea.
-And we’re not suggesting it would be going too far to get one of these tattooed on you today, either.
-In fact you should do that.
-Go out and get a nacho tattoo.

 Why We Love International Day of the Nacho

 Nachos may have been invented on the border of America and Mexico, but they’re popular all over the world with their own special twists.
-In Memphis, Tennessee, for example, pulled pork is a common addition, along with barbecue sauce and peppers, while in Hawaii, kalua pork and pineapple nachos are very common.
-It’s the little variations in this delicious dish that make it so splendid.
+In Memphis, Tennessee, pulled pork is a common addition, along with barbecue sauce and peppers.
+In Hawaii, kalua pork and pineapple nachos are very common.
+It’s the little variations in this delicious dish that make it splendid!
+Spam nachos?
+It could happen.

-Traditional Mexican cooking is of course, delicious, but there’s something charmingly commercial and a little vulgar, yes, about the fusion of American tastes with Mexican cooking, first named after the Texas Mexican Railway chartered in Southern Texas in 1875.
+Traditional Mexican cooking is of course, delicious, but there’s something charmingly commercial about the fusion of American tastes with Mexican cooking, first named after the Texas Mexican Railway chartered in Southern Texas in 1875.
 Nowadays, Tex-Mex cooking has spread across the world, with the first Tex-Mex restaurant opening in Paris in the 1980s.
-Basically, if there’s spice, tortillas, some fried protein and a chilli or two involved, we’re there.
-And we can celebrate the more traditional food another day!
+Basically, if there’s spice, tortillas, some fried protein and a chili or two involved, we’re there.
+Let’s celebrate the more traditional Mexican eats another day!